Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is the role of management in Scrum?

 - [x] To facilitate the Scrum Teams with insights and resources that help them improve.
-- [ ] To monitor the Development Team’s productivity.
+- [ ] To monitor the Development Team's productivity.
-- [ ] To identify and remove people that aren’t working hard enough.
+- [ ] To identify and remove people that aren't working hard enough.
 - [ ] To continually monitor staffing levels of the Development Team.

 **[⬆ Back to Top](#table-of-contents)**